 (i) Statement of compliance & Basis for preparation

-The standalone financial statements of the Company have been prepared in accordance with Indian Accounting Standards (referred to as Ind AS) as prescribed under Section 133 of Companies Act, 2013, (the 'Act') read with Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, as applicable and other relevant provisions of the Act.
+These standalone financial statements of the Company have been prepared in accordance with Indian Accounting Standards (referred to as Ind AS) as notified under the Companies (Indian Accounting Standards Rules), 2015 read with Section 133 of the Companies Act, 2013 ("the Act") as amended from time to time.

 (ii) Functional and presentation currency